Used by industries:

 Civil Safety Application (CSA)

 Real-time mobile phone location data has benefits for civilians as well as for many public institutions such as law enforcement, fire department and rescue services.
-This can be critical for determining the exact point of origin in case of 911/112 calls.
+Determining the exact point of origin can be critical in case of 911/112 calls.

 CSA and 911 Applications have been created for:

-It makes it possible to send the rescue, police or ambulance crew in a situation when a caller is not able to specify the location or there are simply too many similar place names to consider.
+Real-time mobile positioning makes it possible to send out the rescue, police or ambulance crew in a situation when a caller is not able to specify their location or if there are simply too many similar place names to consider.

-In addition CSA enables to set up a real-time tracking which monitors the subscriber's movement in chosen intervals.
-It generates alarms upon the subscriber’s movements, wheter the subscriber is staying inside the area, leaving the area, entering the area or getting close to a specific area.
+In addition, CSA enables to set up a real-time tracking which monitors the subscriber's movement in chosen intervals.
+It generates alarms upon the subscriber’s movements, indicating whether the subscriber is staying inside the area, leaving the area, entering the area or getting close to a specific area.
 The user of CSA can see the warning on the monitor or receive it by SMS.
-This allows to re-route traffic quickly in case of accidents or send evacuation route info in case of landslides, earthquakes, wildfires and tsunamis.
+This allows to re-route traffic quickly in case of accidents or send evacuation route information in case of landslides, earthquakes, wildfires and tsunamis.

 Reach-U created the first CSA like solution with live positioning service in the world.
-The development for locating emergency callers began in cooperation with Ericsson in December 1999.
+The development of a solution for locating emergency callers began in cooperation with Ericsson in December 1999.
 It was installed in the EMT network (TeliaSonera-owned mobile operator in Estonia) in May 2000.